Smart-bomb sales drive Raytheon's revenue rise

-(Reuters) - Raytheon Co (RTN.N), the maker of Patriot missile systems, reported a 4.3 percent rise in quarterly revenue on Thursday, helped by higher sales of its Paveway laser- and GPS-guided smart bombs and air-to-air missiles.
+Oct 27 (Reuters) - Raytheon Co, the maker of Patriot missile systems, reported a 4.3 percent rise in quarterly revenue on Thursday, helped by higher sales of its Paveway laser- and GPS-guided smart bombs and air-to-air missiles.

-Despite the strong results, shares of the Waltham, Massachusetts-based company fell more than 3 percent in early trading on a broad sell-off in defense stocks caused by some companies in the sector missing revenue targets.

-Raytheon raised its 2016 forecast for earnings from continuing operations for the third time, citing performance and favorable accounting adjustments.
+Raytheon also raised its 2016 forecast for earnings from continuing operations for the third time, citing a favorable accounting adjustment.

 The company said sales in its missile systems unit, its biggest business by revenue, increased 9.4 percent to $1.80 billion in the third quarter ended Oct.
 2.